sp2ong/HBMonv2/sysinfo/Readme.txt

   /opt/HBMonv2/sysinfo/graph.sh

 Setup temperature depend of your computer
-On raspberry pi or PC you can use sensors package tp get temperature CPU If not avilable set tempcpu=false
+On raspberry pi or PC you can use sensors package to get temperature CPU

+If not avilable set:

+   tempcpu=false

-For VPS set tempcpu=false
+For VPS set:

+   tempcpu=false

 Optional display network traffic